 1. Wake up your voice daily

-Regardless of whether you are singing or not.
-Try using a siren to wake up your voice before speaking (and singing!) each day.
+Regardless of whether you plan to sing or not.
+Try using a siren to stretch and wake up your voice before speaking (and singing!) each day.

-You can also steam for topical hydration by inhaling steam from a hot drink, a bowl of water with a towel over your head to trap the steam, in the shower or with a specific humidifier or vocal steamer.
+You can also use steam for topical hydration by inhaling it from a hot drink, a bowl of water with a towel over your head to trap the steam, in the shower or with a specific humidifier or vocal steamer.